Skip to main content

 What documents can a mortgage broker collect automatically from clients?

-A client document portal for mortgage applications can collect: government-issued ID, proof of income (pay stubs, T4s, NOA), employment letters, bank statements, property purchase agreement (if applicable), existing mortgage statements (for refinance), and investment account statements.
-Checklists are configured by loan type — a first-time buyer checklist differs from a refinance or investment property checklist.
+A client document portal can collect ID, pay stubs, T4s, Notices of Assessment, employment letters, bank statements, purchase agreements, existing mortgage statements, and investment account records.
+Checklists vary by loan type — a first-time buyer sees different requirements than a refinance or investment property client.
+The portal timestamps uploads and flags missing or expired items automatically.

 How much faster do mortgage brokers close files with automation?